Optimal boundary control for the Cahn-Hilliard-Navier-Stokes Equations: Linearized system

-Now we estimate each term of the right-hand side of the above inequality individually.
+We estimate each $K_1 \cdots K_{15}$ on the right-hand side of the above inequality individually.
 We will use the following abbreviation in the rest of the proof: C is a generic constant that may depend on the norm of $(\hat{\u}, \hat{\varphi})$, $\eta$ but not on $n$.
-Using H{\"o}lder inequality, Young's inequality, and Agmon's inequality repeatedly give the following series of estimates:
+Using H{\"o}lder inequality, Young's inequality, and Agmon's inequality repeatedly gives the following series of estimates:

 Adding all the estimates of the right-hand side of \eqref{linearise approx}, we obtain

 Observe that, with the help of Theorem \ref{strong solution} the map $t \rightarrow G(\hat{\u}(t), \hat{\varphi}(t))$ belongs to $\mathrm{L}^1(0, T)$ where\\